 In order to better understand how cranes work, let’s examine the different parts of a crane.

 CRANE PARTS AND FUNCTIONS

 Mobile cranes feature driving components.
 These are the parts of the crane that are involved in the crane’s mobility.
-In the case of crawler mobile cranes, this refers to the tracks, the driving cab or operator cabin and the engine.
+In the case of crawler cranes, this refers to the tracks, the driving cab or operator cabin and the engine.
 In the case of wheeled mobile cranes, this will be an engine, an operator cab and a deck.
 Wheeled cranes and crawler cranes are suited to working in different environments.